South Shore Towing

 THURSDAY

-in the morning.
-Waves 3 to 5 feet subsiding to 1 to 3 feet.
+15 knots.
+A chance of showers.
+Waves 3 to 5 feet subsiding to

 SUNDAY